Most Popular Reads

 The next step is determining the best format for the above information.
 Since some shoppers only scan text on websites, it’s a good idea to have a list of bullet points that cover the most important product details.
 Bullet points should generally be used for specs (like dimensions) or short phrases (like features) so that they are quick and easy to read.

-Unfortunately, bullet points aren’t the best way to tell a product’s story.
+Unfortunately, bullet points aren’t the best way to tell a product’s story and convince shoppers that they’re looking at a great deal.
 They look cold and clinical on the page instead of engaging the shopper’s emotions or imagination.
 This is a job for prose!
 By writing a paragraph (three or more sentences) or two about the product, you can set the scene and help the shopper realize why their life up to this point has been incomplete without it.
 It may seem daunting, but after some practice, it will become second nature and even (gasp!) fun.

 This is your opportunity to be a little creative and establish a voice (personality and tone) for your brand — whether that be serious, casual or even irreverent.
 Just imagine you’re at a party, telling someone you’ve just met about the product.
 How would you describe it so that they’d understand how great it truly is?